bbuchfink/diamond/README.rst

 ============
 DIAMOND is a sequence aligner for protein and translated DNA searches and functions as a drop-in replacement for the NCBI BLAST software tools.
 It is suitable for protein-protein search as well as DNA-protein search on short reads and longer sequences including contigs and assemblies, providing a speedup of BLAST ranging up to x20,000.

-Follow me on Twitter to be notified of updates.
+Follow me on Twitter to get notified of updates.

 .. image:: https://thumb.ibb.co/fPtjFw/follow.png
    :target: https://twitter.com/bbuchfink